What is burnout?

 Physical symptoms are also common.
 Developers experiencing burnout may notice that they are more fatigued and exhausted than normal, yet may also suffer from sleeplessness.
 They may also be experiencing frequent headaches, loss of appetite, gastrointestinal issues, or dizziness.

 Can you detect burnout through metrics and data sources?

 By looking more closely at their DevOps metrics, teams can spot early signs of burnout, developer frustration, and deployment pain.

-Long lead time, low delivery frequency, and low code volume reveal friction during the development process.
+Long lead time, low delivery frequency, and low code volume can reveal friction during the development process.
 In such scenarios, engineers are likely experiencing roadblocks and bottlenecks disrupting their development flow.

-It is growing at such a pace that is becoming this enormous product with so much complexity, so much insurmountable debt that we were running into problems both in development and operations of significant failures in releases and problems with developers taking far too long for these products to get built out.
+[The codebase] is growing at such a pace that is becoming this enormous product with so much complexity, so much insurmountable debt that we were running into problems both in development and operations of significant failures in releases and problems with developers taking far too long for these products to get built out.

 Such challenges can leave developers struggling to achieve their goals, fighting against the system, and potentially working longer hours to overcome it.

 Teams should also watch for signs of high workloads and disruptive schedules.
 High meeting time can pull developers away from meaningful work and fragment their day, leading to dissatisfaction with daily work.
 Spending less time in flow during the workday and more time coding on nights and weekends puts teams at risk of burnout and poor work-life balance.

 Operating above 100% of team capacity for too long—without breaks or downtime—can wear down even the most productive team.
 Code volume, measured by pull requests and commits, can be one approximation for workload.